coast-framework/coast/docs/upgrading.md

     (timestamps)))
 ```

-There are also a lot more helpers for database-agnostic columns and references, which are detailed in [Migrations](Migrations.md)
+There are more helpers for columns and references detailed in [Migrations](/docs/migrations.md)

 Previously, this was a confusing mess of edn without any clear rhyme or reason.
 Hopefully this is an improvement over that.
 Running migrations is the same as before: